Making sure that you find the right diet pet food can be a tricky task. Learn how these 6 ingredients can help weight loss by burning more fat.

 This amino acid, which is typically made by the body, can be useful during weight loss.
 Not only can it help burn fat, but more importantly it helps your pet maintain their lean body mass during weight loss.
 This is especially true for cats.
-To add on to your pet’s natural production of L-carnitine, look for supplements that will:
+To add to your pet’s natural production of L-carnitine, look for supplements that will:

 A useful isoflavone found in soybeans, genistein is like L-carnitine in that it may have the ability to help cats maintain a lean body mass.
 It may also help prevent fat deposits from forming in dogs.
-It’s been shown to help neutered and spayed pets decrease their overall food intake, too, although these effects are short-term.
+It’s been shown to help neutered, and spayed pets decrease their overall food intake, too, although these effects are short-term.
 Check with your vet to see if a supplement is appropriate for your pet.

 3. The Fiber Fill

 Feeding your pet dog food or cat food that is higher in fiber content will dilute the calories in your pet’s diet while helping your pet to feel full.
 Since the fiber and calorie content across food brands differ quite a bit, it may be best to do your diet shopping within a specific brand of food to make sure the higher fiber food is lower in calories.

 When restricting overall caloric intake, it has been shown that higher-protein diets help your pet retain more muscle mass.
 More muscle mass means a better fat burn.